simonyerro/static-website-generator/ansible/roles/crawler/README.md

 > * Generate ssl certificate
 > * Deploy nginx configuration

-:warning: This playbook assumed that openssl is installed already since it is installed by default in most of the distros
+:warning: This playbook assume that openssl is already installed since it is installed by default on most of the distros

 ## How to use

 ```bash
 ansible-playbook main.yml
 ```

+When the playbook using the role have finished, you can access to the content downloaded on your web browser at: https://localhost

 ## Variables